mj3b/juno/quick_start_guide.md

-# Jira AI Analytics Agent - Quick Start Guide
+# JUNO: The Jira AI Analytics Agent - Quick Start Guide

 ## Overview

-The Jira AI Analytics Agent is an enterprise-grade solution that transforms natural language queries into actionable Jira insights.
+JUNO, the Jira AI Analytics Agent, is an enterprise-grade solution that transforms natural language queries into actionable Jira insights.
 This quick start guide will help you get the system running in under 30 minutes.

 ## Prerequisites